+'''

 scsi0:0.fileName = "scsi0-0-MyVirtualMachine.vmdk"

+'''

-- 4 After modifying the ".vmx" file, start the VMware vCenter Converter Standalone Client Wizard to create the virtual machine. - 5 Follow the instructions to complete the virtual machine recovery. - 6 When the "Select source type" prompt appears, select "VMware Workstation or other VMware virtual machine." - 7 Set the "Virtual machine file" option to the restored ".vmx" file. - NOTE: In the scenario described in the article http://kb.vmware.com/kb/1019286, the ".vmx" file is not backed up, but the ".vmdk" files are available.
+- 4 After modifying the ".vmx" file, start the VMware vCenter Converter Standalone Client Wizard to create the virtual machine. - 5 To complete the virtual machine recovery, follow the instructions. - 6 When the "Select source type" prompt is displayed, select "VMware Workstation or other VMware virtual machine." - 7 Set the "Virtual machine file" option to the restored ".vmx" file. - NOTE: In the scenario described in the article http://kb.vmware.com/kb/1019286, the ".vmx" file is not backed up, but the ".vmdk" files are available.